BhekumusaEric/iphone_repair/README.md

 ## Development Status

-This project is currently in development.
+This project is currently in active development.
+See the [technical details](src/docs/technical_details.md) for more information about the implementation.